dongqianyu99/ADS-in-ZJU-2024/docs/ADS/ADS notebook/Chapter4-Leftist Heap & Skew Heap & Binomial Queue.md

 ?>**Properties**
 If node ${p}$ is a heavy node and its right subtree is merges, ${p}$ will *definitely* turn into a light node
 If node ${p}$ is a light node and its right subtree is merges, ${p}$ *might* turn into a heavy node
-sThe only nodes whose heavy/light status can change are nodes that are *initially on the right path*.
+The only nodes whose heavy/light status can change are nodes that are *initially on the right path*.

 $\hat{c} = {c} + \phi(H_{merged}) - \phi({H_1})-\phi({H_2})$

 - ${H_i}:l_i+h_i \Rightarrow c=T_{worst}=l_1+h_1+l_2+h_2$
 - $\phi(H_{merge}) \leq l_1 + l_2 + h$
 - $\phi(H_1)+\phi(H_2) \leq h_1 + h_2 + h$
-- ${h}$ represents the heavy nodes that are  initially not on the rightest path
+- *${h}$ represents the heavy nodes that are  initially not on the rightest path*

 $\hat{c}=c+\phi(H_{merged})-\phi(H_1)-\phi(H_2)\leq2(l_1+l_2)$
 $\Rightarrow\hat{c}=O(logN)$